 Depending on the condition of your knees, whether one or both knees are dysfunctional, the surgeon may conduct one of the following surgeries for your knee replacement:

-• Bilateral Knee Replacement Surgery: Bilateral knee replacement is surgery conducted where both your knees are replaced at the same time.
+Bilateral knee replacement is surgery conducted where both your knees are replaced at the same time.
 The advantage of this surgery is that you get both your knees replaced in a single surgery process without having to come again.
-However, you may take a little longer to recover as both knees are sensitive post surgery.
+However, you may take a little longer to recover as both knees are sensitive post-surgery.

 The most common side effects or complications that may arise post the Knee Replacement Surgeries are:

 After your knee replacement surgery, as a patient, you would be expected to spend about 3-5 days at the hospital.
 Usually, before you leave the operating room, your knee may be cradled in a passive motion machine, and medical staff will monitor the bending in and straightening out limits of your knee.
 Immediately after the Knee Replacement Surgery, you might begin weight training as a therapy for your replaced knees.
 You would be also told to do frequent breathing exercises and gradually increase your activity level.
 It generally takes the knee replacement patients about 10-12 weeks to complete the rehab process and about 6-10 months to completely get back to normal movement.

 In advance of the operation